 - 2.31 The Sustainability Appraisal process involved the completion of Sustainability Reports that detailed the effects on sustainability criteria discussed in the Scoping Report.
 The LDF documents listed below have undergone a Sustainability Appraisal and therefore have sustainability reports that were made available during the consultation period for each document:

-- Core Strategy DPD (including Southern Hillingdon Area Action Plan)
+- Core Strategy DPD

 - Site Allocations and Proposals Map DPD

 - Heathrow Area DPD

 - West London Waste Joint DPD

 - Development Management Policies DPD

 - Affordable Housing SPD

 - Porters Way Planning Brief SPD

 - Air Quality SPD

 - 2.32 The Sustainability Appraisal process produces reports that accompany the Local Development Documents and therefore follows the targets and milestones of these documents.
 This is a parallel and a continuing process closely linked with Local Development Document preparation.

-- 2.33 At the time of writing this report, a revision of the Draft Core Strategy has been carried out.
-A review of the Sustainability Appraisal for the Core Strategy (June 2010) was undertaken and available for the consultation of the revised draft Core Strategy Consultation Draft in June July 2010.
+- 2.33 At the time of writing this report, the Draft Core Strategy has reached the submission stage.
+A review of the Sustainability Appraisal for the Core Strategy (February/March 2011) was undertaken and available for the consultation on the Submission Draft.